Northwestern Michigan College

 - Northwestern Michigan College is a community college established in 1951 in Traverse City, Michigan.
 Our enrollment for credited classes is approximately 5,000 students per semester.
 NMC offers associates degrees and professional certificates at our main campuses, and through our University Center, we grant baccalaureate and graduate degrees from 10 partner universities.

-- The teacher population of 172 teachers has declined by 7% over five years.
+- The teacher population of 172 teachers has stayed relatively flat over five years.

 |Northwestern Michigan College||(MI) Community College Avg.|